nikvoronin/LastWallpaper/README.md

 ## What's New

-21 Sep 2024
+30 Sep 2024

-- Control manual change of system wallpaper.
+- Fix using of universal datetime, local one used instead.

 Not so far

+- Control manual changing of system wallpaper.
 - Add NASA.gov POD loader, general image-of-the-day page.
 - Add Copernicus POD, a gallery containing the newest Copernicus Sentinel images.
 - Add NatGeoTV POD.